MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 ## Allowing your AI to invoke your native code

 In the previous section, you saw how to create a simple conversation with an AI agent.
 The challenge with this code, however, is that the AI agent can only respond with information baked into its model.
-With plugins, however, you can give your AI agent the ability to run your code to retrieve information from external sources or to perform actions.
+With [plugins](../concepts/plugins.md), however, you can give your AI agent the ability to run your code to retrieve information from external sources or to perform actions.

 > [!Tip]
-> Behind the scenes, Semantic Kernel leverages [function calling](https://platform.openai.com/docs/guides/function-calling), a native feature of most of the latest LLMs.
-With function calling, LLMs can request (or call) a particular function.
-Semantic Kernel can then marshal the request to the appropriate function in your codebase and return the results back to the LLM so the LLM can generate a final response.
+> Behind the scenes, Semantic Kernel leverages [function calling](https://platform.openai.com/docs/guides/function-calling), a native feature of most of the latest LLMs, to provide [planning](../concepts/planners.md).
+With function calling, LLMs can request (or call) a particular function to satisfy a user's request.
+Semantic Kernel then marshals the request to the appropriate function in your codebase and returns the results back to the LLM so the LLM can generate a final response.

 To allow our AI to call our native code, we'll complete the following:
 7. [Create a plugin with the code you want the AI to invoke](#7-create-a-plugin)